mitchcurtis/slate/doc/animation-tutorial.md

 ![Animation](https://github.com/mitchcurtis/slate/blob/master/doc/images/slate-animation-tutorial.gif)

 It's also possible to export the animation as a GIF using the export button in the lower right of the animation panel.
+Note that transparency is not currently supported.

 The final project can be downloaded [here](https://github.com/mitchcurtis/slate/blob/master/tests/manual/screenshots/resources/animation-tutorial-3.slp).